isaaxite/deploy-posts-to-github-issue/README.md

 # 💻 Prerequisites

-- A valid Githun Token.
+- A valid Github Token.

 - At least a Github Reposibility used to publish issues.